-Even though the green ware looks completely dry, the body might conceal some moisture inside.
-The beginning of firing should be slow in a low heat for several hours.
-Door should be left ajar and peepholes left open to let the moisture released.
+Even though the green wares look completely dry, the body might conceal some moisture inside.
+The beginning of firing should be slow in low heat for several hours.
+The door should be left ajar and peepholes left open to let the moisture released.

-For Glaze Firing(Oxidation), it could mantian 100C/hour until 600C as long as the pieces are already biques.
+For Glaze Firing(Oxidation), it could maintain 100C/hour until 600C as long as the pieces are already bisques.
 Then, 150C/hour or full power is on to finish up.
-Additional soaking 30 minture is recommanded for glaze develoment.
+Additional soaking 30 min is recommended for glaze development.

 |Firing||Bisque (Thin)||Bisque (Thicker)||Glaze|

 |Ramp||90C/ hour||50C/ hour||100C/ hour|